 OpenGL News Archives

 With the recent release of 347.88 drivers, NVIDIA adds official support for the NV_command_list extension.
 This extension has already been disclosed at last year’s SIGGRAPH ASIA and just days ago at the GPU Technology Conference 2015.
 The GTC presentation highlights the various benefits of the extension and the new possibilities it allows.
 Its primary goal is to allow current OpenGL applications to leverage the hardware to its full degree by providing the quickest possible path through the driver and benefit from future graphics API trends today.
 When adopting new concepts such as pipeline state objects and command buffers in current OpenGL applications, developers can also familiarize themselves with these modern software approaches and the implications and possibilities they have on their software architecture.
+The latest presentation slides from GTC 2015 can be found online.

 This article explains how to write a very simple application to render 3D models using OpenGL.
 The article uses Qt/Qt Creator to implement the UI, making it easy to compile and run the application on multiple platforms.
 The source code of the prototype built is available on GitHub.
 The goal of this simple application is to generate 3D models, save them to a file with a simple format, and to open and render them on screen.
 The 3D model in the rendered scene will be rotatable and zoomable, to give a better sense of depth and dimension.